Zack-Zhou/hello-world/README.md

 # hello-world
-The 1st repository to store temp files
+The 1st repository to store temp file
 Is this cover page? still trying to understand